jhegg/github-desktop-notifier/README.md

 ## System Requirements

-* JDK 1.8.0_31 (to build from source, until I do an actual release)
+* JDK 1.8.0_31+ (to build from source, until I do an actual release)
 * Linux, Mac, or Windows
+  * If Linux and using Gnome or Cinnamon, the tray icon does not work.
+Please disable it in the preferences.

 ## Running it quickly from Gradle